 Appeals, postponements and reviews: appeals: what constitutes a valid appeal?

-Statutory requirements for the submission of an appeal
+Requirements for the submission of an appeal

-- Must be in writing and signed
+- Should be in writing and signed

 - Must be made within 30 days of the issue of the Notice of Liability